-‘Clean-up’ costs of an oil spill can be significant and are not always covered by household insurance policies.
+‘Clean-up’ costs of an oil spill can be very high and are not always covered by household insurance policies.

-You can find more details about what you should do on this page:
+You can find more details about what you should do at this link:

 If you notice a drop in oil level, don’t assume that oil has been stolen.
 Leaks of underground fuel lines can often be happening for some time before oil contamination can be seen.